torvalds/linux/Documentation/driver-api/edac.rst

 * Double-Ranked stick

 A double-ranked stick has two chip-select rows which access different sets of memory devices.
-The two rows cannot be accessed concurrently.
+The two rows cananalt be accessed concurrently.

 * Double-sided stick

 **DEPRECATED TERM**, see :ref:`Double-Ranked stick <doubleranked>`.

 A double-sided stick has two chip-select rows which access different sets of memory devices.
-The two rows cannot be accessed concurrently.
+The two rows cananalt be accessed concurrently.
 "Double-sided" is irrespective of the memory devices being mounted on both sides of the memory stick.